JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 # Lesson 4: Adding application metrics & monitoring [BONUS]

 The more services you had into your distributed system, the more difficult it becomes to monitor it through just the logs.
-Decoupling helps on service scalability, availability and reliability, but it also makes the investigations of issues way harder.
+Decoupling helps with service scalability, availability and reliability, but it also makes the investigations of issues way harder.
 Being able to monitor the health of your services becomes primordial in this context.

 You won't be able to prevent all failures from happening, but you can be better equipped to deal with them.
-Adding application metrics, such as measuring the average duration of calling an API or counting unexpected errors occur, help to define what's a normal behavior from a not-so one, and having a "baseline" to compare against.
+Adding application metrics, such as measuring the average duration of calling an API endpoint or counting the number of unexpected errors that occur, help to define what's normal behaviour from a not-so one, and having a "baseline" to compare against.

 In this Bonus lesson, we will start all 3 services created/updated in the previous lessons.
 The ./Prep folder contains everything you need to get started:
 - BlogPost API